hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 ### Head and Flow Curve

-<units us = "The **head and flow curve** is the most commonly used curve to describe pump performance.
-It shows the amount of pressure developed
-across a range of flow rates.
+The **head and flow curve** <units us = "is the most commonly used curve to describe pump performance.
+It shows the amount of pressure developed across a range of flow rates.
 On the y-axis is the pressure developed, typically converted to head in units of feet (ft).
 On the x-axis is the flow rate, typically in units of gallons per minute (GPM).
 Head can be determined from the following equation, where
-H is head in ft, P is pressure in psi and s is specific gravity (unitless):" metric = "The **head and flow curve** is the most commonly used curve to describe pump performance.
+H is head in ft, P is pressure in psi and s is specific gravity (unitless):" metric = "is the most commonly used curve to describe pump performance.
 It shows the amount of pressure developed across a range of flow rates.
 On the y-axis is the pressure developed, typically converted to head in units of meters (m).
-On the x-axis is the flow rate, typically in units of cubic meters per second (m^3^/s).
+On the x-axis is the flow rate, typically in units of cubic meters per hour (m^3^/h).
 Head can be determined from the following equation, where
 H is head in m, P is pressure in kPa and s is specific gravity (unitless):"/>

 =+=